ministryofjustice/security-guidance/docs/data-handling-and-information-sharing-guide.md

 #### Data at rest on MoJ-issued laptops

-“Data at rest” is a term used to refer to all data in computer storage.
+"Data at rest" is a term used to refer to all data in computer storage.
 This excludes data that is traversing a network, or temporarily residing in computer memory to be read or updated.
 The protection of data at rest is achieved by encrypting the hard disk.
 MoJ-issued laptops use an approved whole disk encryption product.
 This allows data to be safely stored.

 #### Disposal and decommissioning